Erik Jensen (actor): Coal Country

 Jensen and Blank's documentary play, Coal Country, about the 2010 Upper Big Branch Mine disaster, opened at The Public Theater on March 3, 2020, directed by Jessica Blank, with original music written and performed by Grammy Award-winning musician Steve Earle.
 Coal Country was suspended when theaters closed down March 11, 2020 due to the COVID-19 pandemic.
 The play is a recipient of the Edgerton Foundation New Play Award, and was nominated for the Drama Desk award for Outstanding Director (Jessica Blank) and Outstanding Music in a Play (Steve Earle).

 The Line

 Blank and Jensen wrote The Line in 2020, which tells the story about New York City health-care workers fighting against COVID-19.
 The one-hour documentary-style production was directed by Blank, produced and presented by The Public Theater, and streamed on YouTube from July 8 through September 1, 2020.

 Living Justice

 Blank and Jensen's book Living Justice (2005), a memoir about the making of The Exonerated, was published by Simon and Schuster and received a Kirkus Starred Review.

 The Reconcilers

 Erik’s sci-fi graphic novel The Reconcilers was published in 2010 by Viking Warrior Press.

 Personal life

 Jensen married writer, director and actress Jessica Blank in 2001.
 They are based in Brooklyn, New York.
+They have a daughter, Sadie, who plays the lead in an independent film they made in 2023, Rebel Girl.

+Jensen was diagnosed with stage IV colorectal cancer in October 2023, which also metastasized to his liver.
+He underwent chemotherapy and surgery to remove the tumors, while continuing to work full-time as a writer and director.
+The cancer responded well to treatment, and by October 2024, Jensen's doctors found no further evidence of disease.
+Jensen also survived a brain aneurysm in 2021.